Ex-New York Senate leader, son face corruption trial

-NEW YORK (Reuters) - Former New York state Senate Majority Leader Dean Skelos and his son went to trial on Monday on charges the politician pressured companies doing business with the state to give his son hundreds of thousands of dollars in jobs and commissions.
+NEW YORK (Reuters) - Former New York state Senate Majority Leader Dean Skelos and his son are set to face trial on Monday on charges the politician pressured companies doing business with the state to give his son hundreds of thousands of dollars in jobs and commissions.

-Jury selection began in federal court in Manhattan and is expected to continue on Tuesday in the corruption case of Skelos, a 67-year-old Republican, and his 33-year-old son, Adam.
+Jury selection is scheduled to begin in federal court in Manhattan in the corruption case of Skelos, a 67-year-old Republican, and his 33-year-old son, Adam.

 The trial is among the highest-profile to spill out of a string of corruption scandals involving members of the state legislature in Albany.
 More than 30 state lawmakers have either been indicted or forced from office in recent years.